SilentNightx/VitaDockPlus/README.md

 4. Computer with an SD card slot or a USB SD card reader (often included in Raspberry Pi starter kits)
 5. USB mouse to change settings or connect Bluetooth audio
 6. Keyboard to setup Aux audio input (not needed if using Bluetooth)
+7. If using Aux audio there are specific extras needed.
+Please see [Aux Audio Support](#aux-audio-support) for more information.

 # Installation